lemlac/mulem/docs/reference.md

 ### Virtual Types (`virt`)

 A `virt` is an abstract interface &mdash; a named contract with no data.
 It is equivalent to a trait or interface in other languages.
 Each member is a function, also called a **method**.
 Methods that have a parameter named `self` at the beginning will be called as methods on the instance of that type, i.e. `instance.method(...)`.
 This is equivalent to saying `(typeof instance).method(instance, ...)`. `self` is inferred to be type of `Self` which represents the current type implementing this virt.
+All methods should be basic/lambda functions, no `proc`s.

 ```mu
 MyVirtual :: virt